llnl/benchpark/docs/FAQ.rst

    SPDX-License-Identifier: Apache-2.0

 This page contains answers to frequently asked questions about Benchpark.
-If you have questions that are not answered here, feel free to ask on `Slack benchpark-support channel <https://spackpm.slack.com/archives/C061R1M9HNJ>`_ or `GitHub Discussions <https://github.com/llnl/benchpark/discussions>`_.
+If you have questions that are not answered here, feel free to ask on `#benchpark-support channel in Spack Slack <https://spackpm.slack.com/archives/C061R1M9HNJ>`_ or `GitHub Discussions <https://github.com/llnl/benchpark/discussions>`_.
 If you’ve learned the answer to a question that you think should be here, please consider contributing to this page.

 ==========================